 The man here is Marqis, played by Omari Hardwick.
 The woman is Miss Eloise, played delightfully by Loretta Devine.
 They make up the primary players of a strong cast that also includes John Beasely.
 The acting ranges from fine to very good.
 Hardwick is solidly entertaining, even if some of his dialogue probably weakens how good he could be.
 Devine is very clearly having a blast and is the best thing about the film, aside from one thing I’ll get to in the next paragraph.
 Suffice to say that the performances aren’t an issue here.

-Because, again, this movie is missing parts of its story.
-I don’t know if some executive producers got involved and hacked it to pieces, I don’t know if a test screening or focus group is to blame, I don’t know if the culprit is last minute rewrites, I don’t know if we’ll ever see any of the deleted scenes that would make this movie whole, but it is a film with pieces sloppily ripped right out of it.
+Again, this movie is missing parts of its story.
+I don’t know if some executive producers got involved and hacked it to pieces, I don’t know if a test screening or focus group is to blame, I don’t know if the culprit is last minute rewrites, I don’t know if we’ll ever see any of the deleted scenes that would make this movie whole, but it is a film with vital pieces ripped right out of it.
 This becomes all but insurmountable entering the third act, and then continues from there.
-Some character movements and motivations become nonsensical in a way that can only be explained by parts of the film being bypassed.
+Some character movements and motivations become nonsensical in a way that can only be explained by parts of the film being absent.
 This may not bother some people all that much, but by the end I just couldn’t get past it.
 The movie ends up feeling worse than rushed.
 It feels incomplete.

-Final Verdict: About two-thirds of an entertaining horror film, but it’s clearly had significant parts unskillfully removed, and can’t survive that butchery.
+Final Verdict: About two-thirds of an entertaining horror film, but it’s clearly had significant parts removed, and can’t survive that butchery.